Internal family systems therapy (IFS)

 As this approach is integrative in nature, a number of different techniques can be used, but some you may see include journaling, drawing and visualisation.

-If you’re ready to get to know your internal system and work with an IFS therapist, you can use our search tool to connect with one today.
-Simply browse profiles until you find a person you resonate with, and send them an email.
+If you’re ready to get to know your internal system and work with an IFS therapist, you can use our search tool to connect with a therapist today, or use the links below to find internal family systems therapists near you.

 Search for a counsellor